maorkavod/pastebin-crawler/README.md

 3. django cronjob - There is a cronjob for every two minutes inside the docker to crawl pastebin

+pastebin-crawler docker composer can be download from [here]([GitHub - maorkavod/pastebin-crawler-docker](https://github.com/maorkavod/pastebin-crawler-docker))

-Now, run the image.
+Now, docker-compose the image.
 Once all the services have been started,

 Create a super user to access the admin panel and view the crawled data :